The MSc Purchasing and Supply Chain Management course (French or English)

 LEAN MANUFACTURING AND PRODUCTION FLOW MANAGEMENT

-Production and flow management are critical elements for all businesses.
+Production and flow management is a key element for all businesses.
 Lean manufacturing involves applying Lean management techniques to production flow management activities.
-This module enables learners to identify and eliminate non-value-added activities, produce only what will be sold, and transition from a demand-driven flow to a just-in-time production system.
+This module enables learners to identify and eliminate all non-value-added activities, produce only what will be sold, and transition from a pull-based flow driven by actual demand to a “just-in-time” production system.

 FOREIGN LANGAGE